Eiga Monogatari

-Eiga Monogatari (栄花物語) is a Japanese monogatari which relates events in the life of courtier Fujiwara no Michinaga.
-It is believed to have been written by a number of authors, over the course of roughly a century, from 1028 to 1107.

-It is notable for giving high credits to the Fujiwara family especially Michinaga.
-The work was translated into English by William H. and Helen Craig McCullough in 1980 as A Tale of Flowering Fortunes.
-It forms the basis for and is frequently referenced in Fumiko Enchi's retelling, A Tale of False Fortunes.
+Eiga Monogatari (栄花物語) is a Japanese monogatari and epic account that relates events in the life of the imperial courtier Fujiwara no Michinaga.
+It is believed to have been written by a number of authors between 1028 and 1107 during the Heian era.
+It is notable for giving considerable credit to the Fujiwara family, especially Michinaga.
+It was translated into English by William H. and Helen Craig McCullough in 1980 as A Tale of Flowering Fortunes.
+It forms the basis for, and is frequently referenced in Fumiko Enchi's retelling, A Tale of False Fortunes.

 Summary

-The monogatari is related both to official court histories, such as the Rikkokushi, and other prose fiction, such as The Tale of Genji.
+The monogatari is related both to official court histories, such as the Rikkokushi, and to other prose fiction, such as The Tale of Genji.
 It discusses the life and exploits of Michinaga and his family following his death.
 The first part, thirty volumes detailing the period from the reign of Emperor Uda until Michinaga's death, is believed to have been written between 1028 and 1034 by Akazome Emon and/or Fujiwara no Tamenari.
-The second portion is ten volumes covering part of the reign of Emperor Horikawa and is referred to collectively as the zokuhen.
-It is generally attributed to Idewa no Ben who would have written between 1092 and 1107.
-The forty scrolls which comprise the text are written entirely in kana, and include many excerpts from diaries and notes of court ladies.
-Twenty-eight of these scrolls are devoted to Michinaga's governance, while the remaining twelve concern related topics, including other aspects of his life and the lives of his family.
+The second portion comprises ten volumes covering part of the reign of Emperor Horikawa and is referred to collectively as the zokuhen.
+It is generally attributed to Idewa no Ben, and is thought to have been written between 1092 and 1107.
+The forty scrolls that comprise the text are written entirely in kana, and include many excerpts from diaries and notes of court ladies.
+Twenty-eight of these scrolls are devoted to Michinaga's role in imperial government, while the remaining twelve concern related topics, including other aspects of his life and the lives of other members of his family.

 Textual history

-Depending on the form of the book, the textual lineage of the work is divided into three distinct lines: the ancient book lineage, the popular book lineage, and variant lineage.
+Depending on the form of the book, the textual lineage of the work is divided into three distinct lines: the ancient book lineage, the popular book lineage, and the variant lineage.

 The main texts used include the Umezawa-bon and Yōmeibunko-bon (ancient book lineage); Nishihonganji-bon, Kokatsuji-bon, Meirekikan-bon, and Eirikyūkanshōshutsu-bon (popular book lineage); and Tomioka-bon (variant lineage).

-Among these, the Umezawa-bon, the oldest extant complete manuscript which was transcribed by the mid-Kamakura period, was acquired by Sanjōnishi Sanetaka and passed down to his progeny.
+Among these, the Umezawa-bon, the oldest extant complete manuscript, which was transcribed by the mid-Kamakura period, was acquired by Sanjōnishi Sanetaka and passed down to his progeny.
 It was designated a national treasure in 1935 under the contemporaneous Law for the Preservation of National Treasures, and again in 1955 under the Law for the Protection of Cultural Properties.
 The text is a combination of the Ōgata-bon (a mid-Kamakura period manuscript of the tale up to book 20) and the Masugata-bon (an early-Kamakura period manuscript of the tale up to book 40).
 The specifics of Sanetaka's acquisition of the text are detailed in the passages for the fourth and eighth days of the eleventh month of the sixth year of Eishō (1509).
 The Umezawa-bon is used as the base text for the publications from Iwanami bunko, Nihon koten bungaku taikei, Shinpen nihon koten bungaku zenshū.